 Unfortunately, not all driveways or properties are suitable for our equipment and method of removing and placing snow.
 When you request a quote with your service address, we can let you know if we are able to safely and effectively service your property – to your satisfaction and to our high standards.

 What methods of payment do you accept?

-We accept payment by cheque, over the phone by credit card (Visa or MasterCard only), debit, cash or e-transfer (we have auto-deposit, so no security answer is required).
+We accept payment by cheque, over the phone by credit card (Visa or MasterCard only), cash or e-transfer.

 If I move mid-way through the season, can I get my money back?